pvchaitanya8/Stock-Price-prediction-using-LSTM-V1/README.md

 ## Instructions to Run
 1. Clone the repository.
 2. Install the required dependencies.
+3. Unzip the file "project SPPL" and set cmd path to it.
-3. Run the "Stock_Prediction" python file using CMD:
+4. Run the "Stock_Prediction" python file using CMD:
 ```bash
 python Stock_Prediction.py
 ```
+5. You will get a link as output.
+Copy paste it in a browser.
-4. Access the web application on your local machine.
+6. Now, you can access the web application on your local machine.

 > To deploy on cloud, undergo the intsruction provided by cloud provider you choose and you can deploy on it.
 In our case, we used Google Cloud.